 Loop54 has merged machine learning with the human-like ability to learn attributes of individual eCommerce products with only a small amount of data.
 And it continues understanding, even if product attributes vary.

 The machine learning model starts in a clean slate – a blank mind

 We expose the model your product catalogue, one product at a time

 The Loop54 algorithm creates ‘neurons’ that are independent of your products.
 A neuron is where information about each new product type is stored

 If a product appears which is very different from the previously seen products, Loop54 creates and stimulates a new ‘neuron’ somewhere else in the model

 When the same neuron is activated several times by several products, the algorithm intuitively learns the complexity of the neurons, meaning it learns to differentiate sub-types of the neuron's product type

-Products such as a ‘T-shirt’ and a ‘Tank top’ may stimulate the same neuron.
+Products such as a ‘t-shirt’ and a ‘tank top’ may stimulate the same neuron ‘top’.
 As Loop54 is exposed to more of these products, it can differentiate them from each other

-It learns that ‘T-shirt’ products can have varying values for attributes like ‘brand’ or ‘size’, while other attributes such as ‘category path’ do not change
+It learns that ‘t-shirt’ products can have varying values for attributes like ‘brand’, ‘size’ or ‘colour’, while other attributes such as the category path ‘top>t-shirt’ do not change

 As the model learns to differentiate product sub-types, a second layer of neurons begins its work.
 An additional network of interconnected neurons creates a deeper layer of complexity.
-This layer will build a hierarchal model that explains a neuron’s complexity step-wise in layers
+This layer starts building a hierarchal model that explains a neuron’s complexity step-wise in layers

 We continue exposing the model to products until we have been exposed to all products of the feed.
 This creates a relatively large model with 5-8 layers of complexity, for example the neuron hierarchy ‘clothing > top > t-shirt > cotton t-shirt > organic cotton t-shirt > black organic cotton t-shirt’.

 This forms the brain which powers all the products within your site and Loop54!

-Instead of relying on product attributes, Loop54 creates independent 'neurons' to understand product relationships.
+Instead of relying on products, Loop54 creates product-independent 'neurons'.